pimutils/vdirsyncer/CONTRIBUTING.rst

 * If you're submitting pull requests:

+  * If you thought of a new feature for vdirsyncer, don't just go on and implement it, but **first discuss it in the issue tracker**, otherwise you might have wasted your time if your idea gets rejected.

   * Make sure your tests pass on Travis.

   * But not because you wrote too few tests.